guillaumeeb/isae-supaero-aibt103-bigdata/02_Big_Data_Platforms.md

 ### Cloud

-- Anything: services, storaage bound, compute bound
+- Anything: services, storage bound, compute bound
 - Object store limitations for some HPC workflow
 - Or not anymore: HPC as a Service
 - Big Data as a Service too...